Kameron2442/js-challenge-boilerplate/README.md

 node version = 22.12.0

 ## Running
-Run in terminal: "npm run start"
+Run in terminal "npm run start" to run the app.

 ## Testing
-Run in terminal: "npm run test"
+Run in terminal "npm run test" to run unit tests.

 ## Callouts
 1. AC accomplished for Story-1 and Story-2